-Unless otherwise provided for in the section "Share classes", depending on the various distributors who have informed investors in advance of the method used, entry costs of a maximum of 3% may be deducted from the capital commitment (or charged in addition) or added to the net asset value and paid to distributors involved in the distribution of shares in the sub-fund and/or to financial intermediaries.
+Unless otherwise provided for in the section "Share classes", depending on the various distributors who have informed investors in advance of the method used, entry costs of a maximum of 4%, and of a maximum of 3% in the case of the sub-funds UBS (Lux) Strategy SICAV - Fixed Income Sustainable (EUR) / Fixed Income Sustainable (USD), may be deducted from the capital commitment (or charged in addition) or added to the net asset value and paid to distributors involved in the distribution of shares in the sub-fund and/or to financial intermediaries.

 Any taxes, charges or other fees incurred in the relevant country of distribution will also be charged.
 Additional information can be found in the local offer documents.